Jaylouisw/ProjectCollatz/REDDIT_POST.md

 ---

-## Contributing Results
+## Benchmark Contributions

-If you're able to run this, please submit a pull request with your benchmark file:
+The repository includes a comprehensive benchmarking suite that collects performance data across different hardware configurations:

+**To contribute benchmark results:**

 1. **Run the benchmark:** `python benchmark.py`
 2. **Fork this repository** on GitHub